 In the next place, we ought to conder the whole state of mankind, in order to pass a just judgment on all the occurrences of life: for it is unjust to blame individuals for a vice which is common to all.
 The colour of an Æthiop is not remarkable amongs this own people, nor is any man in Germany ashamed of red hair rolled into a knot.
 You cannot call anything peculiar or disgraceful in a particular man if it is the general characteristic of his nation.

 – Seneca the Youher, De Ira, XXVI

 The Romans used the general term for black inhabitants, describing them as “Ethiopians”.
-The Ethiopians had their own state – Kingdom of Aksum – which in the first century BCE experienced its “golden period”.
+The Ethiopians had their own state – the Kingdom of Aksum – which in the first century BCE experienced its “golden period”.
 Goods were transported from the port of Adulis to the Mediterranean, as well as to India and Ceylon.
-The Romans maintained commercial contacts with the Ethiopians.
-Thanks to the fact that the residents of Aksum certainly had a black skin color, hence the general term for all black people in the Empire.
+The Romans maintained commercial contact with the Ethiopians.
+Thanks to the fact that the residents of Aksum certainly had a black skin colour, hence the general term for all black people in the Empire.

 Snowden Jr. Frank M., Misconceptions about African Blacks in the Ancient Mediterranean World: Specialists and Afrocentrists, "Arion: A Journal of Humanities and the Classics", Third Series, Vol. 4, No. 3 (Winter, 1997), pp. 28-50

 If you like the content that I collect on the website and that I share on social media channels I will be grateful for supporting me.